sylhare/sylhare.github.io/_posts/2015-11-10-Overview-Scrum-framework.md

 	- Last Retro action plan - 5 min
 	- Brainstorm (creation of the post-it) - 5min
 	- Discussion and sharing of the post-it - 30 min
-	- Priorisation - 5 min
+	- Prioritisation - 5 min
 	- Action plan to address the 3 most important items - 10 to 15min

 #### Product Backlog Grooming
-*NOT OFFICAL EVENT*
+*NOT OFFICIAL EVENT*

 - **Time:** max 10%
 - Make sure you do not run out of stuff to do, stories, tasks for the future in the middle of the sprint